1 ¡Hola! :)

 *Be sure to press CC for captions in the language you prefer.

-You’ve learned how to introduce yourself in this chapter and ask others about themselves when you first meet them.
-You are now ready to conclude your brief conversation with a farewell.
-Do you know any ways to say goodbye in Spanish?
+You’ve learned how to introduce yourself in this chapter and ask others about themselves.
+You are now ready to conclude a conversation with a farewell expression.
+Do you know how to say goodbye in Spanish?

-Listen as StoryLearningSpanish shares common ways to say farewell in Spanish.
+Listen as StoryLearningSpanish shares common ways to say goodbye in Spanish.
 Which is your favorite?

-Gabby concludes this chapter by sharing ways to say goodbye in Spanish.
-She also shares days of the week with you, in case you would like to say- See you on Monday or See you on Friday.
+Gabby also shares days of the week with you, in case you would like to say- See you on Monday or See you on Friday.

 Actividad R

 Paso 1.
-Select the most appropriate greeting for the following contexts.
+Select the most appropriate greeting for each image.

 Paso 2.
 How would you respond in the following situations?